The Latest in the Cloud Computing Industry

 Check them out and bookmark your favorites!
 Feel free to submit your favorites and we can add them to this list.

-|Amazon Web Services||Corey Quinn is a well-known blogger and speaker who delivers facts and opinions with an extra dose of snark.
+Why You Should Read It: Corey Quinn is a well-known blogger and speaker who delivers facts and opinions with an extra dose of snark.
 Keep up with AWS news at Last Week In AWS.

 Why You Should Read It: Jeff Barr is the number one blogger for AWS and has been there since the early days.
 He still delivers cloud news with the enthusiasm of Day One.
 Read Jeff Barr’s AWS blog.

 Why You Should Read It: Jon Myer is a video blogger for AWS and his videos include DeepRacer (Machine Learning robotic car races) as well as interviews with AWS experts.
 Check out The AWS Blogger.

 Why You Should Read It: Sometimes you want an independent source for your cloud news.
 While Endjin, the people behind Azure Weekly are a Microsoft Partner, their weekly email focuses on what you need to know and is straight to the point.
 Get the latest news at Azure Weekly.

 Why You Should Read It: Google also gets an independent weekly roundup, thanks to GCPweekly.com.
 This is great thanks to short tidbits with links for more details.
 Stay in the loop with GCP Weekly.

 When a provider rolls out a new instance type or size, there is a scramble to update those tools.
 Or worse, the new instances go ignored even though they could offer enhanced performance and often at a lower cost.
 Either personnel time is wasted by adapting to these changes or the benefits of those changes aren’t achieved.
-In both scenarios, there is a measurable penalty to “rolling your own”.
+In both scenarios, there is a measurable penalty to “rolling your own.”

 At CloudCheckr, we invest an industry-leading percentage of our budget towards Research and Product Development.
 Our job is to insulate our customers from the numerous turbulent changes IaaS providers make on a monthly basis, and as a result our new architecture.